OpenAnimal/OpenAnimal/First-Steps/Readme.md

 ### 3. Add the Camera Anchor
 - Copy the **CameraAnchor** component from `OpenBrain_BP`.
 - Attach it to the Parent Actor as a **child of the Static or Skeletal Mesh**.
-- Position it where desired (Optional for Skeletal Meshes: Set the parent socket to a head bone (like `"head"`), so the camera follows head movement.)
+- Position it where desired (Optional for Skeletal Meshes: Set the parent socket to a bone, so the camera follows the bone movement.)

 ---